fastapi/fastapi/docs/en/docs/python-types.md

 And each attribute has a type.

-Then you create an instance of that class with some values and it will validate the values, convert them to the appropriate type (if that's the case) and give you an object with all the data.
+Then you create an instance of that class with some values, and it will validate the values, convert them to the appropriate type (if that's the case) and give you an object with all the data.

 And you get all the editor support with that resulting object.